-This policy was approved by Trustees/ELT as follows -
+This policy was approved by Trustees

-Approver: The Trust Board Date: February 2022
+Approver: The Trust Board Date: December 2022

-ELT Owner: National Director of Education
+ELT Owner: Governance

 Unless there are legislative or regulatory changes in the interim, this policy will be reviewed every year.
 Should no substantive changes be required at that point, the policy will move to the next review cycle.